pingidentity/terraform-provider-pingone/docs/resources/identity_provider.md

 - `authorization_endpoint` (String) A string that specifies the the OIDC identity provider's authorization endpoint.
 This value must be a URL that uses https.
 - `client_id` (String) A string that specifies the application ID from the OIDC identity provider.
-- `client_secret` (String) A string that specifies the application secret from the OIDC identity provider.
+- `client_secret` (String, Sensitive) A string that specifies the application secret from the OIDC identity provider.
 - `issuer` (String) A string that specifies the issuer to which the authentication is sent for the OIDC identity provider.
 This value must be a URL that uses https.
 - `jwks_endpoint` (String) A string that specifies the OIDC identity provider's jwks endpoint.
 This value must be a URL that uses https.
 - `scopes` (Set of String) An array that specifies the scopes to include in the authentication request to the OIDC identity provider.